 By the way, this mainly applies to the regular DDP.
 If you are considering the Deluxe Dining Plan, then buy the TIW card if you are a DVC member, Florida resident or Annual Passholder.
 TIW will save you more money unless you are dining during the blackout dates or restaurants that do not accept the TIW card.

 Do not forget about DVC discounts where applicable!
-Some people decide not to buy either plan and plan their days around QS meals and dine at TS restaurants that offer a DVC discount.
+Some people decide not to buy either plan.
+They plan their days around QS meals and dine at TS restaurants that offer a DVC discount.

 Ask yourself these questions: